emilyjohl/Cooper-Hewitt-WP/README.md

 # Overview

-Create a search page in the CooperHewitt WordPress theme that presents a form that accepts 1-3 query fields and sends a request to Smithsonian's [Open Access API](https://edan.si.edu/openaccess/apidocs/).
+Create a search page in the CooperHewitt WordPress theme that presents a form that accepts 1-3 query fields and sends a request to Smithsonian's [Open Access API](https://edan.si.edu/openaccess/apidocs/) or [EDAN](https://edan.si.edu/openaccess/docs/), Smithsonian's Enterprise Data Access Network.
+The request can be sent to either or both.
 Display the results or any error messages.

 Read more on Smithsonian Open Access [here](https://www.si.edu/openaccess) and Open Access Developer Tools [here](https://www.si.edu/openaccess/devtools).